 You are what you repeat.

-Let’s change perspective.
-Focus not on the change in time, but on the change in yourself.
+Try to stay focused for the time you set.
+Focus not on the change in time, but the change in yourself.
 Instead of saying “one hour has passed and it’s still not finished,” tell yourself, “I’ve been walking on this path for one hour.”